-randstad research reveals australians not worried about future jobs
+randstad research reveals australians are not worried about future jobs

 Nationwide research, conducted by HR services and recruitment company, Randstad, has revealed an astonishing 84% of Australians are not concerned that technological advancements will affect their job in the future.